 The IoT continues to develop and evolve rapidly, creating new ways to make day-to-day operations simpler and more efficient for businesses of all shapes and sizes as well as for the average consumer.
-The funny thing about information technology, though, is that, as it creates new and innovative solutions to make life simpler, the systems themselves become increasingly complex.
+As the tech industry has developed new and innovative solutions to make life simpler, the systems themselves have become increasingly complex.
 As businesses and consumers come to rely more and more on IT services, issues and interruptions with these systems can be devastating to productivity.
 This is where the IT managed services industry comes in.

 What’s driving growth in managed network services?

 The rising adoption of IoT solutions is a major growth factor in the IT managed services sector.
-The term “internet of things” comprises a wide range of hardware devices networked together via embedded software and communication services and managed through cloud-based applications.
+The term “internet of things” comprises a wide range of hardware devices networked together via embedded software and communication services that are managed through cloud-based applications.

-IoT systems are different enough from the IT systems that came before them that few companies have in-house specialists with the skills required to implement the necessary infrastructure as well as the software and security capabilities required to maintain the systems.
+IoT systems are different enough from the IT systems that came before them, as few companies have in-house specialists with the skills required to implement the necessary infrastructure, software and security capabilities required to maintain the systems.
 Managed services companies, on the other hand, can specialize in the specific skills and capabilities needed for IoT networks, taking the deployment, monitoring and maintenance of the complex system off of the client’s plate entirely.
-The interconnected nature of IoT means that most of the work on these systems beyond the initial installation can be performed off site, allowing managed service providers an efficient model of service with ample opportunity for scalability.
+The interconnected nature of IoT means that most of the work on these systems beyond the initial installation can be performed off-site, allowing managed service providers an efficient model of service with ample opportunity for scalability.